-We should resist their looks, and we have to think twice about what we are giving them since they are ingredients to avoid in dog food, and also in cats.
+We should resist their looks, and we have to think twice about what we are giving them since they are ingredients to avoid in dog and cat food.

-There was always the fact, at least in my grandparents’ household, that the dogs and cats were always eating the leftovers from their humans’ dishes, but we know nowadays that our dogs or cat’s digestive system don’t process well some of the food ingredients we eat.
+There was always the fact, at least in my grandparents’ household, that the dogs and cats were always eating the leftovers from their humans’ dishes, but we know nowadays that our dog or cat digestive system don’t process well some of the food ingredients we eat.

-Here there are some ingredients to avoid in dog food and why you should not give them to your dog.
+Here there are some ingredients to avoid in dog food and reasons you should not give them to your dog.
 This is what can dogs not eat.

 1. Onion and Garlic

 Normally your pet would avoid eating these ingredients, but if your pet likes to eat everything he or she finds, make sure that it can’t get to these foods.